A place where you'll spend your next couple of months

 - Character Alignment: Your character has specific alignment that changes during campaign and/or single map.
 Each unit has its own alignment too and doesn't like to fight for a Lord with different morals, and trying to from an alliance with a race of different alignment from yours may be very difficult if not outright impossible.
 Also, army composed of creatures with different views on life will get major penalties to units' morale.

 - Critical Existence Failure: Averted.
-When unit's health drops lower than half, unit's attack starts getting progressively weaker, until, on the brink of death, the unit becomes unable to inflict any damage at all.
+When unit's health drops lower than half, unit's attack starts getting progressively weaker.

 - Crystal Dragon Jesus: The Lord of Light.
 Interestingly, it is implied that he may actually not exist, unlike the rest of the gods.
 But the powers that his monks and clerics wield are very real, nonetheless.

 - Deader Than Dead: Being plunged into Chaos results in this, even to otherwise immortal beings like gods and Astral Lords.